 Are you serving as an instructor or teaching assistant?
 Encounter academic dishonesty?
 Call us at 919-684-6938 or email us to discuss how to address it.

-We encourage students to talk with their parents immediately upon finding themselves in a tough situation that may involve violation of a university policy.
-Parents of students under the age of 21 will be notified of alcohol-related disciplinary violations and/or when a student's health or safety has been/is at risk (including when a student is granted "amnesty").
-We require students to inform their parents about what happened and then ask their parents to follow up with us with a phone call.
-We have found that students are often fearful to talk with their parents about their situation because of the reaction they think they will receive.
-While you will understandably be concerned about what may have happened, you will undoubtedly want to show support to your student.
+Students are often fearful or embarrassed to talk with their parents/legal guardian about their situation because of the reaction they think they will receive.
+While you may understandably be concerned about what may have happened, you will want to show support to your student.
 Listen to their perspective.
 Encourage them to accept responsibility for the role they played in a situation.
-And show that you still stand behind them.
+Let them know that you still stand behind them.

 FERPA

-Current or former students may be asked to self-report their disciplinary history as part of an application process.
+Current or former students may be asked to report on their disciplinary history as part of an application process.
 Most often this occurs in the admissions process for transferring to another institution; seeking admission to law school, medical school, and some MBA programs; and, when applying to work for the federal government or sensitive industries.
 You may be required to give Duke University permission to release your disciplinary record as part of your application.

 If you are applying for admission to a state bar and that state has an online form for Duke to complete, send the request to complete to the Office of Student Conduct and Community Standards Authorization to Release Form.